 Attribution and Usage Policies

-Reproduction, posting, transmission or other distribution or use of the manuscript or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of the publisher, requires credit to publisher as copyright holder (e.g., American Business Review © 2021).
+Reproduction, posting, transmission or other distribution or use of the manuscript or any material therein in any medium is permitted.
+The copyright of published articles is with the author/s.

 General Terms and Conditions of Use